libp2p/specs/identify/README.md

 ### protocols

 This is a list of protocols supported by the peer.

+Implementations should discard non-ASCII characters and trim each string to 64 characters.

 A node should only advertise a protocol if it's willing to receive inbound streams on that protocol.
 This is relevant for asymmetrical protocols.
 For